Ignacy Hołowiński

-Ignacy Hołowiński (writing under the pennames Ignacy Kefaliński and Żegota Kostrowiec; 24 September 1807 - 19 October 1855) was a Catholic archbishop of the Archdiocese of Mohilev, writer, translator, and literary critic.
+Ignacy Hołowiński (24 September 1807 - 19 October 1855), also known by the pennames Ignacy Kefaliński and Żegota Kostrowiec, was a Catholic archbishop of the Archdiocese of Mohilev, writer, translator, and literary critic.
 Hołowiński previously served as coadjutor bishop of the Archdiocese of Mohilev and titular bishop of Carystus from 1848 to 1851.
 He has been cited as the first person to translate a number of William Shakespeare's works into the Polish language.

 Biography

 Early life and clerical career

 Hołowiński was born on 24 September 1807 in Ovruch to Piotr and Dominika Hołowiński; he was baptized on 25 September.
 Between 1819 and 1825, he attended a gymnasium at Velyki Mezhyrichi, graduating with honors.
 On 29 September 1825, he began attending the diocesan seminary in Lutsk.
 He transferred to the University of Vilnius in January 1827, where he received a magister degree in theology in September 1830.
 He was ordained a priest on 25 September 1830 in Lutsk by Michał Piwnicki.

 After his ordination, Hołowiński worked as a catechist at a school in Zytomierz.
 He was appointed a canon of the cathedral chapter of Zhytomyr in 1834 and was appointed its dean in 1835.
 On 25 February 1837, Hołowiński was appointed professor of theology at Saint Vladimir Imperial University of Kyiv.
 He later became rector of the Saint Petersburg Roman Catholic Theological Academy, as well as a professor of theology and homiletics, on 26 June 1842.
 He was awarded the Order of Saint Stanislaus, second class, in 1844, and the Order of Saint Anna, second class, in 1846.